Skip to content

 How do lenders assess self-employed BTL applicants?

-The rental income stress test is the same regardless of whether you’re employed or self-employed.
-The key difference is how lenders verify the minimum personal income requirement — typically £25,000 per year.
+The rental income stress test is the same whether you are employed or self-employed.
+Where it differs is how a lender checks the minimum personal income requirement, which is usually £25,000 a year.

-For sole traders, lenders usually take the average net profit over two to three years.
-For limited company directors, they may use salary plus dividends or salary plus share of net profit, depending on the lender’s criteria.
+For sole traders, lenders normally take the average net profit over two to three years.
+For limited company directors, they might use salary plus dividends, or salary plus your share of net profit, depending on the lender.

-If your self-employed income fluctuates year to year, some lenders will use the lower of the two years rather than the average.
-A broker can direct you to lenders that take a more favourable view of variable income.
+If your self-employed income moves around from year to year, some lenders will use the lower of the two years rather than the average.
+A broker can steer you towards the lenders that take a kinder view of variable income.

 Buying through a limited company (SPV structure)

-Many self-employed landlords choose to buy investment properties through a Special Purpose Vehicle (SPV) — a limited company set up specifically to hold property.
-This can offer significant tax benefits.
+Many self-employed landlords buy their investment properties through a special purpose vehicle, or SPV: a limited company set up purely to hold property.
+Done for the right reasons, it can bring real tax benefits.

 Personal name vs limited company